-As of June 30, 2015, the CERP Credit Facilities provided for an aggregate principal amount of up to \$2.7 billion, consisting of senior secured term loans in an aggregate principal amount of \$2.5 billion ("CERP Term Loans") and a senior secured revolving credit facility in an aggregate principal amount of up to \$270 million (collectively, the "Senior Secured Credit Facilities").
+As of September 30, 2015, the CERP Credit Facilities provided for an aggregate principal amount of up to \$2.7 billion, consisting of senior secured term loans in an aggregate principal amount of \$2.5 billion ("CERP Term Loans") and a senior secured revolving credit facility in an aggregate principal amount of up to \$270 million.
 We refer to this refinancing transaction as the "CERP Financing."
 The CERP Term Loans require scheduled quarterly payments of \$6 million, with the balance due at maturity.
-As of June 30, 2015, \$95 million of borrowings were outstanding under the CERP revolving credit facility, and no material amounts were committed to outstanding letters of credit.
+As of September 30, 2015, \$81 million of borrowings were outstanding under the CERP revolving credit facility, and no amounts were committed to outstanding letters of credit.